About Me

 • Eran Bamani and Gad A. Pinhasi.

-• Israeli - Russian Bi-National Workshop 2019, STUDY OF HUMAN BODY EFFECT ON WIRELESS INDOOR COMMUNICATION
+• The Paper was accepted for Israeli - Russian Bi-National Workshop 2019, STUDY OF HUMAN BODY EFFECT ON WIRELESS INDOOR COMMUNICATION

 Education Background